Economy of France: Transport

 Transportation in France relies on one of the densest networks in the world with 146 km of road and 6.2 km of rail lines per 100 km2.
-It is built as a web with Paris at its center.
+It is built as a web with Paris at its centre.
 The highly subsidised rail transport network makes up a relatively small portion of travel, most of which is done by car.
-However the high-speed TGV trains make up a large proportion of long-distance travel, partially because intercity buses were prevented from operating until 2015.
+However, the high-speed TGV trains make up a large proportion of long-distance travel, partially because intercity buses were prevented from operating until 2015.

 With 3,220 kilometers of high-speed train lines, France boast the 2nd most expansive network in the world, only after China.
 Charles de Gaulle Airport is one of the busiest airports in the world by passenger traffic.
 Charles de Gaulle airport is third globally in the number of destinations served, and first in the number of countries served with non-stop flights.

 France also boasts a number of seaports and harbours, including Bayonne, Bordeaux, Boulogne-sur-Mer, Brest, Calais, Cherbourg-Octeville, Dunkerque, Fos-sur-Mer, La Pallice, Le Havre, Lorient, Marseille, Nantes, Nice, Paris, Port-la-Nouvelle, Port-Vendres, Roscoff, Rouen, Saint-Nazaire, Saint-Malo, Sète, Strasbourg and Toulon.
 There are approximately 470 airports in France and by a 2005 estimate, there are three heliports.
 288 of the airports have paved runways, with the remaining 199 being unpaved.
 The national carrier of France is Air France, a full service global airline which flies to 20 domestic destinations and 150 international destinations in 83 countries (including Overseas France) across all 6 major continents.